-What maintenance to do is a challenging question for people who have to do redundant equipment maintenance of any sort, not only for power generation plants.
+What maintenance to do is a challenging question for redundant equipment maintenance of any sort, not only for power generation plants.

 How would I carry out a maintenance program in a power plant which hardly operates because we are getting our source from a sister country?